cedelmaier/dragonfruit/hoomd_src/README.md

     cmake --build ./ -j2
     cmake --install ./

+After this, it is a good idea to run the tests recommended by the HOOMD website in order to make sure that everything is okay.
+Both the C++ and python tests are useful.
+See the main website for details.

 # Data I/O
 Here is an example of how to transfer entire directories between longleaf and a local machine.